Beer & Battlefields

 Day 3 - Trenches of Death & Hooge

-We travel up to Dixmude to see where the Belgium Army was fighting during the Great War and see the fascinating Trenches of Death which snaked along the Yser Canal: a place where two armies opposed each other over a short stretch of water.
-After lunch at Hooge Crater Café, with time to explore the museum, we visit the Leroy Brewerie Het Sas at Boesinge, which was on the front line in WW1, and then go into Ypres and visit the Kasematten Brewery in the ramparts close to where the Wipers Times was published in 1916.
-A fascinating end to a unique tour.
+This morning we start at the Bierkasteel Van Honsebrouck at Kortrijk, then travel up to Diksmuide to see where the Belgium Army was fighting during the Great War and see the fascinating Trenches of Death which snaked along the Yser Canal: a place where two armies opposed each other over a short stretch of water.
+After lunch at Hooge Crater Café, with time to explore the museum, we then go into Ypres and visit the Kasematten Brewery in the ramparts close to where the Wipers Times was published in 1916.

 Included meals: Breakfast